Lucy - Wobbly Kitten

 - Offer for a no-risk 30 day free trial with Trupanion pet medical insurance

-If an animal is on our website, it is still available but might have other applicants.
+If a cat or dog is on our website, it is still available for adoption but might have other applicants.
 If you find yourself interested in one of our animals, submit a no-commitment application immediately.
 Submitting an application does not commit you to any animal, but does get you a head start with the adoption approval process.
 Due to a high volume of applications, we are often unable to respond to questions until your application has been approved in approximately 3-5 business days.

 We do not schedule meetings until you have an approved application.